vseryakov/backendjs/README.md

 * Go to http://localhost:8000/api.html and click on *Login* at the top-right corner, then enter 'test' as login and 'test' as secret in the login popup dialog.
 * To see your account details run the command in the console `/account/get`
 * To see current metrics run the command in the console `/system/stats/get`
-* To see charts about accumulated metrics go to http://localhost:8000/metrics.html

 * When the web server is started with `-watch` parameters any change in the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode,